frank-a-otc/otc-editor/README.md

 # OTCL editor

        Fix - Hashtable does not allow null value.
+       Fix - resolve concurrent access of map and list in Indexer just in case it is running multi-threaded environment.
        Fix - check for concrete types of collections instead of just List.isAssignableFrom(...)
        Fix, while assigning date, if it is assignable, then dont call teh date-converter.
        Fix - enum of primitive types.